BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 About the 75th most impressive thing von Neumann did was create open-source computing.
 Some of the early computing vendors he consulted to attempted to make his architectural innovations proprietary.
 He fought back legally and won in a three-year federal trial, creating the industry precedent that core IT innovations belonged to society, not individual firms.<sup>13</sup>
 </blockquote>

 He invented the concept of a "technological singularity": a point at which machine intelligence surpasses human intelligence¹⁸.
-The technological singularity is perhaps the single most spoken-about and pressing topic on people's minds these days.
+The technological singularity ("is AI going to replace all jobs?", "when will AI replace all jobs?") is perhaps the single most discussed topic in today's world.
 <blockquote>
 The first person to use the concept of a "singularity" in the technological context was the 20th-century Hungarian-American mathematician John von Neumann.
 Stanislaw Ulam reports in 1958 an earlier discussion with von Neumann "centered on the accelerating progress of technology and changes in the mode of human life, which gives the appearance of approaching some essential singularity in the history of the race beyond which human affairs, as we know them, could not continue".
 Subsequent authors have echoed this viewpoint.<sup>18</sup>
 </blockquote>